SwatiVerma2/Git-GitHub-Notes/07_mergingCode-pull.md

 - To compare commits, branches, files & more): `git diff <branch-name>`
 - To merge 2 branches: `git merge <branch-name>`

-## Second - Creating a Pull Request
+## Second -  Using Github
+Creating a Pull Request

 ## Pull